Early Accretion of Large Amounts of Solids for Directly-Imaged Exoplanets: Results

 \subsection{Timing of the Solid Accretion}

-The large amount of accreted solids is difficult to be explain by the solid mass budget of a typical disk.
-At 1\% disk mass ratio with a solar metallicity, the solid mass budget is $\sim$60 M$_\oplus$, which is not enough for CA and barely sufficient for GI for multiple planet systems even assuming 100\% accretion efficiency.
+The large amount of accreted solids is difficult to be explained by the solid mass budget of a typical disk.
+At 1\% {{disk-to-star}} mass ratio with a solar metallicity, the solid mass budget is $\sim$60 M$_\oplus$, which is barely sufficient for single-planetary systems even assuming close to 100\% accretion efficiency, not to mention the multi-planetary systems such as HR 8799 and $\beta$ Pic.